yojoots/libbitcoin-system-wiki/Script-Verification.md

 This section describes the verification of input and output scripts with the relevant non-script arguments (witnesses, lock-time, previous output amounts etc).
-Note that script verification does not verify the chain state information passed on to the verification of the scripts.
+Note that script verification does not verify any chain state information.
 Script verification assesses whether input & output scripts evaluate to true on the script stack for a given a set of consensus rules.

 ![script::verify](https://ipfs.io/ipfs/QmZBWeqguWPXJQ45YYTrwUmKWEK6jRPc5phbKrJruQWczJ)